Summer of Soul: A rediscovered treasure trove of Black music bursting with joy

 This epic event was the Harlem Cultural Festival, a series of free music concerts held in New York City in the summer of '69, featuring an incredible line-up of some of the era’s most iconic Black performers – Nina Simone, Stevie Wonder, B.B.
 King, Sly and the Family Stone, David Ruffin, The Staple Singers, Gladys Knight & the Pips, Mahalia Jackson and so many more.
 It was organised and hosted by colourfully charismatic promoter and nightclub singer Tony Lawrence, and local television producer Hal Tulchin, who recognised the significance of the event and resolved to document it on film.
 But unbelievably, he couldn’t interest any TV networks in the footage afterwards, and so it was stored away in his basement - for decades.
 Memories faded, and the festival was all but forgotten for 50 years.
 Until now.

 Summer of Soul is packed full of music moments so special you can’t believe you’ve never seen them before.
-It’s thrilling to see a teenage Stevie Wonder tear up a drumkit with an explosive solo at the top of his rain-soaked set, and just try to sit still as a baby-faced Gladys Knight performs her up-tempo rendition of I Heard It Through the Grapevine flanked by her show-stealing Pips.
+Watch a teenage Stevie Wonder tear up a drumkit with an explosive solo at the top of his rain-soaked set, and just try to sit still as a baby-faced Gladys Knight performs her up-tempo rendition of I Heard It Through the Grapevine flanked by her show-stealing Pips.

 “This film is packed full of music moments so special you can’t believe you’ve never seen them before.”